 Multivariate statistical techniques such as Mahalanobis’ D² statistics (Mahalanobis, 1928) and Principal Component Analysis (PCA) (Massey,1965; Jolliffe, 1986) offer powerful tools for assessing genetic divergence and identifying key traits contributing to overall phenotypic variability (Jain et al., 2024b; Gautam et al., 2025).
-Mahalanobis’ D² analysis enables the classification of genotypes into clusters based on multiple traits, facilitating the identification of genetically divergent parents for hybridization.
+Mahalanobis D² analysis enables the classification of genotypes into clusters based on multiple traits, facilitating the identification of genetically divergent parents for hybridization.
 PCA, on the other hand, reduces the dimensionality of complex data by transforming original correlated variables into a smaller number of uncorrelated components, thereby revealing the major sources of variation (Bisoriya et al., 2025; Mishra et al., 2025).
 In the present study, seventy-three Brassica genotypes were evaluated for sixteen agro-morphological and yield-related traits to assess the magnitude of genetic divergence and to identify promising genotype (s) based on multivariate analyses.
 The aim was to group the genotypes into homogeneous clusters, determine the contribution of individual traits to genetic variability, and identify potential parents for future breeding efforts targeting yield enhancement and early maturity.

 2. Material & Methods